 For example, a beginner basketball player might not yet be capable of producing the actions of a much more skilled player.
-He needs to first bridge the gap between his or her existing skill level and the observed moves before he tries to replicate them.
+They need to first bridge the gap between their existing skill level and the observed moves before they tries to replicate them.

 Motivation to engage in the observed behavior is perhaps the most important to the process.
 Even if a person attends to, retains, and is capable of reproducing the behavior, they will not have a reason to do so unless they are properly motivated.

-Bandura identified a number of factors that can influence the motivation in observational learning.
+Bandura identified a number of factors that can influence motivation in observational learning.